8 Ultra Marathon Running Blister Tips To Keep Your Feet Happy

 This provided us with a torn blister.
 But this blister roof was not worth saving - the flappy torn blister roof was glued to Compeed and I couldn’t separate the two!
 I cut the rest of the roof off and flushed the dirt out with saline (sterile salty water).
 We were left with a deroofed blister.

 Ironically, this now-deroofed blister needs a hydrocolloid dressing on it.
 A raw weepy blister base like this is exactly the type of wound hydrocolloids are meant for [minus the dirt … you do not want to use hydrocolloids if your blister is infected, so we flushed the area with saline and applied antiseptic].
-To learn more about which blister dressing suits which type of blister, watch the How To Treat Foot Blisters video above.
+Learn more about which blister dressing suits which type of blister.

 5. Beware of heel edge blisters